 NCAA Football Predictions: Week 9 Opening Line Report and Picks

-Here are a few other Week 9 opening lines that caught my eye.
-Games Saturday unless noted.
-Picks are ATS.
+Here are some Week 9 games and opening lines from BetOnline that caught my eye.

 Read more articles by Alan Matthews

 - College and NFL Football Biggest Line Moves for Sept.
 12-13

 - Potential College Football Start Options During Covid-19 Pandemic

 - 2020 Heisman Trophy Predictions